 b.
 Changes in Objectives or Scope

-A proposed change in the objectives of the project stated in the proposal or agreed modifications thereto should be communicated via use of NSF's electronic systems.
-NSF approval of such changes will be by written approval of the cognizant NSF Program Officer.
+A proposed change in the phenomenon or phenomena objectives of the project stated in the proposal or agreed modifications thereto should be communicated via Research.gov.
+NSF approval of such changes will be by an amendment to the award.